barbazul/1kfa/mod_guide_player.md

 The term used for a card's maximum number of charges is "capacity" or "charge capacity".

-When a magic item loses a charge, take a red card from the supply and place it white-side-up on top of the magic item card.
+When a magic item loses a charge, remove a green card from the item card and place it in the supply.
+When there are no more green cards on top of it, it is *depleted* and cannot be used.

-Sometimes charges are lost *permanently*.
-This means it loses a charge and its capacity for charges decreases by 1.
-When this happens, place a red card on the item, black-side-up.
+Charge capacity can be gained and lost.
+Every time it changes, players should mark the new capacity on the Magic Item card

-The Obsessive Contemplation move can be used to gain capacity.
-When a magic item gains capacity, remove one black-side red card from it, or, if there aren't any black-side red cards on it, write down its new capacity on the card.
+`TODO: illustration of charge capacity gauge`

 Magic items cannot be damaged.